Snap (SNAP) PT Lowered to $8.00

-Snap (NYSE:SNAP) had its target price lowered by equities researchers at Jefferies Financial Group from $11.00 to $8.00 in a research note issued to investors on Friday, The Fly reports.
-The brokerage currently has a “hold” rating on the stock.
-Jefferies Financial Group’s price objective points to a potential upside of 29.66% from the stock’s current price.
+Snap (NYSE:SNAP) had its price target decreased by Royal Bank of Canada to $8.00 in a research report report published on Friday, The Fly reports.
+Royal Bank of Canada currently has an outperform rating on the stock.

-A number of other equities research analysts have also recently weighed in on SNAP.
-Zacks Investment Research cut Snap from a “hold” rating to a “sell” rating in a report on Tuesday, July 3rd.
-Nomura started coverage on Snap in a report on Wednesday, July 11th.
-They issued a “neutral” rating and a $13.00 price target on the stock.
-Cowen lowered their price target on Snap from $9.00 to $8.00 and set an “underperform” rating on the stock in a report on Friday, July 13th.
-Wedbush restated a “hold” rating and issued a $10.00 price target on shares of Snap in a report on Friday, August 3rd.
-Finally, SunTrust Banks restated a “hold” rating and issued a $13.00 price target on shares of Snap in a report on Monday, August 6th.
-Ten analysts have rated the stock with a sell rating, eighteen have assigned a hold rating, ten have assigned a buy rating and one has assigned a strong buy rating to the company.
-Snap presently has an average rating of “Hold” and an average target price of $12.35.
+SNAP has been the topic of a number of other reports.
+Zacks Investment Research upgraded Snap from a hold rating to a strong-buy rating and set a $7.75 target price on the stock in a research note on Wednesday, October 24th.
+Citigroup cut their target price on Snap from $8.00 to $7.00 and set a sell rating on the stock in a research note on Thursday, October 4th.
+Stifel Nicolaus cut their target price on Snap from $15.00 to $9.00 and set a hold rating on the stock in a research note on Wednesday, October 24th.
+Pivotal Research upgraded Snap from a hold rating to a buy rating and cut their target price for the company from $9.00 to $8.00 in a research note on Friday, October 12th.
+Finally, Credit Suisse Group cut their price objective on shares of Snap from $16.00 to $15.00 and set an outperform rating on the stock in a research note on Wednesday, August 8th.
+Nine research analysts have rated the stock with a sell rating, nineteen have assigned a hold rating, nine have assigned a buy rating and one has issued a strong buy rating to the stock.
+Snap currently has a consensus rating of Hold and a consensus target price of $12.22.

 Snap Inc operates as a camera company in the United States and internationally.
 The company offers Snapchat, a camera application that helps people to communicate through short videos and images.
 It also provides Camera, a tool to personalize and add context to Snaps; Friends Page that allows to creating and watching stories, chatting with groups, making voice and video calls, and communicating through a range of contextual stickers and Bitmojis; and Discover that helps to surface the most interesting stories from publishers, creators, and the community, based on a user's subscriptions and interests.